Jonah Heim Player Props: Rangers vs. Angels

 Jonah Heim At The Plate

-- He ranks 36th in batting average, 43rd in on base percentage, and 13th in slugging among qualified hitters in baseball.
+- Among qualified hitters in MLB play, he ranks 31st in batting average, 38th in on-base percentage, and 15th in slugging.

-- In 24.0% of his games this season, he has homered, and 6.2% of his trips to the plate.
+- Heim is batting .350 with two homers during his last outings and is riding a four-game hitting streak.

-- In 12 games this year (48.0%), Heim has picked up an RBI, and in seven of those games (28.0%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.
+- Looking at the 26 games he has played this year, he's went deep in six of them (23.1%), and in 5.9% of his trips to the plate.

-- In 44.0% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (24.0%).
+- In 11 of 26 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.